How many times have you heard this dreaded question?: “So, what’s your plan for college?”

 - Potential for different types of job opportunities than what your hometown or city offers

 For better or worse, your credentials are a big deciding factor on where you’ll be accepted into college.
+Although some schools no longer require SAT or ACT scores to apply, most still do.
 Compare your GPA and SAT or ACT test scores to the average GPAs and test scores of those accepted into the college you’re applying to.

 The cost of college is on two-thirds of students’ minds, according to our survey—and for good reason.